slateci/slateci.github.io/_posts/2019-11-13-faucet-post.md

 counterparts.![](https://lh6.googleusercontent.com/dvHcVJ7djN0ez9sM4KVcImgAumLmPtgEICa2oxDbt3BFk0nAcmr3eaxFQF3222rWDFYCo4CRq95sqPC89kaZG_w9n4KsckJvD-jLL4Ja8kRY63vcXWci8CljOsoAHIvAvBXBxkpo)

-To accomplish all of this functionality, Faucet relies on a set of [.yaml](https://yaml.org/) files to define the network characteristics.
+To accomplish all of this functionality, Faucet relies on a set of YAML files to define the network characteristics.
 The Faucet documentation includes [tutorials](https://docs.faucet.nz/en/latest/tutorials/index.html) that explain how to make these yaml files.
 If you were using Faucet without SLATE you would